 Under the leadership of John Pym, a law was passed which stated that Parliament should in future meet every three years.
 It was also decided to take away the king's right to dissolve Parliament.
 Other laws were passed making it illegal for the king to impose his own taxes.
 Parliament then passed a law that gave members control over the king's ministers.

 Laud was arrested and sent to the Tower of London.
-He was eventually found guilty of "endeavouring to subvert the laws, to overthrow the Protestant religion" and was beheaded on Tower Hill in 1645.
+He was eventually found guilty of "endeavouring to subvert the laws, to overthrow the Protestant religion" and was beheaded on Tower Hill on 10th January 1645.

 Monday night, at midnight my house at Lambeth was beset with 500 of these rascal routers.
 I had notice, and strengthened the house as well as I could; and God be thanked, I had no harm; they continued there full two hours.
 Since I have fortified my house as well as I can; and hope all may be safe.
 But yet libels are continually set up in all places of note in the city.